wolfcms/wolfcms-docker/README.md

 A Docker image with the latest version of Wolf CMS installed.

+- uses Ubuntu 14.04
+- has Apache, php5 and vhost installed
+- requires a linked MySQL docker image
+- does not currently install Wolf CMS (yet!)
-Does not currently support automated upgrades.
+- does not currently support automated upgrades of Wolf CMS.